After-School-STEM-Coders/Discord_Bot/README.md

  There is a risk that long-lived instances may create large log files.
 Canonical ways to handle this include:

+  - `systemd` / `journald`
-  - logrotate(8)
+  - `logrotate`(8)
-  - cyclog
+  - `cyclog`
-  - multilog (daemontools)
+  - `multilog` (daemontools)

+  I've chosen not to go with `journald` because it cannot guarantee that it will respect maximum storage limits. https://github.com/systemd/systemd/issues/18103 While this isn't necessarily an issue for us, it feels like bad practice in a low cost (read: resource-constrained) environment other options serve us well.

-  I've chosen not to go with logrotate because it requires cron jobs, so it's possible that a runaway process will write a truly unexpected amount of data in the time window allowed. cyclog and multilog both seem simple and exactly what we need, but cyclog is not readily available in apt-get.
+  I've chosen not to go with `logrotate` because it requires `cron` jobs, so it's possible that a runaway process will write a truly unexpected amount of data in the time window allowed.
+  `cyclog` and `multilog` both seem simple and exactly what we need, but `cyclog` is not readily available in apt-get.

   Therefore `multilog` appears to be a good choice.
 This changes the initial server setup to: